-At Townley School and Pre-School we are committed to following the programmes of study as required by the National Curriculum (NC) and The Early Years Foundation Stage (EYFS).
+At Townley School and Pre-School we are committed to following the programmes of study as required by the National Curriculum (NC) 2014 and The Early Years Foundation Stage (EYFS).
 A cycle of NC/EYFS Programmes of Study is drawn up by staff and is carefully balanced to ensure full coverage of the NC/EYFS, PSHCE and RE.
-In EYFS we use the 'Planning in the Moment' approach.
-In KS 1 and 2 we use a cross curricular approach to learning where some subjects are taught through a topic and some are covered as discrete subjects.
+We follow a cross curricular approach to learning where some subjects are taught through a topic and some are covered as discrete subjects.
 Regular staff meetings are used to discuss various aspects of the curriculum and ensure consistency of approach and standards.